Hotmoka/hotmoka/tutorial/Takamaka.md

 then it forwards him only 90% of the jackpot; the remaing 10% goes to the creator of the `TicTacToe` contract.
 If, instead, the game ends in a draw, it forwards the whole jackpot to the creator.
-Note that we added an `@Entry` constructor, that takes note of the `creator` of the game:
+Note that we added an `@FromContract` constructor, that takes note of the `creator` of the game:

 ```java